1000 Louisiana St., Suite 4000//Houston, TX 77002-5006//United States

 Awards and Affiliations

-Recipient, Recognition Award, University of Houston Masters of Public Administration Program
+Recipient, Recognition Award in Appreciation for Establishing the Rubinstein Best Paper Award, University of Houston Master of Public Administration Program (2011)

-Sponsor, Student Best Paper Award, University of Houston MPA Alumni Association
+Sponsor, Rubinstein Best Paper Award, University of Houston MPA Alumni Association

 Member, American Health Lawyers Association